randy3k/R-Box/README.md

 #### Application

-* ``R: Choose Application`` in Command Palette to switch between applications.
+* ``R Application Switch`` in Command Palette to switch between applications.

 #### Application paths

-* In default, Enahnced R will automatically search for applications.
-You may manaully edit applications' paths.
+* In default, Enhanced R will automatically search for applications.
+You may manually edit applications' paths.

 #### Auto advance lines after sending command
 ```